nikakarimiseffat/2025-04-23-tutorial-2/README.md

 Branch – A parallel version of a repository that allows you to work on changes independently from the main codebase.

 Pull request – A request to merge changes from one branch into another, often used in collaborative projects to review and approve code before integration.

+making a change on my branch in the remote repository!